bhj/KaraokeEternal/README.md

 # Karaoke Forever

-A self-hosted, multi-room, multi-user karaoke party system built on open web technologies

-**NOTE: Karaoke Forever is alpha-quality software under active development.**
+Host awesome local karaoke parties where anyone can join using their phone.
+Supports most .cdg (CD+Graphics) and audio files.
+No Internet connection required.

 ## Overview

-Karaoke Forever lets you host awesome karaoke parties without requiring proprietary apps, 3rd-party services or even an internet connection.
-Everyone gets a simple email/password-based account on your (local) server and can use their phone's browser to search, queue and favorite songs.
-The player is also browser-based and currently supports most .cdg (CD+Graphics) lyrics files with audio as well as YouTube channels (experimental).
-It takes a few bits and pieces to make all this work:

 ### Server

-Runs on a Mac/Win/Linux/etc. system on your local network to serve the app/player and media.
-Also houses the database of songs, user accounts, rooms, queues, etc. Currently installed and run from the command line.
-Packaged installers are planned (possibly also embedding the app/player)
+Runs on the Mac/Windows/Linux/etc. system hosting your media.

-### App (Client)
+### App

-Everyone can use their phone's modern mobile browser to search by artist and title, queue and favorite songs, and see who's up next without installing anything.
+A browser-based mobile app lets everyone find, favorite and queue songs.

-### Player (Client)
+### Player

-Just another name for the app when it's in "player" mode, so also completely browser-based.
-Meant to run fullscreen on the system handling a room's audio/video (also see **Audio Input** below).
-A desktop-class browser is recommended here because support for the fullscreen API in mobile browsers is lacking.
-Since it's just another client, the player doesn't have to (but can) run on the same system as the server.
+Just another name for the app when it's in "player" mode.
+Designed for a browser to run in fullscreen, usually on the system handling audio/video (see **Audio Input** below).
+A desktop-class browser is recommended due to limitations in mobile browsers' fullscreen API support.
+The player doesn't have to run on the same system as the server.

 ### Rooms

-Rooms (*think: sessions*) help organize parties by space, time or both (spacetime?)
-Even if you only have one physical room, create a new KF room before each session so that you 1) start with an empty queue and 2) preserve a record of who sang what previously (this will be useful for generating fun statistics in the future)
+Karaoke Forever uses "rooms" to organize parties by space and time (spacetime?)
+Think *sessions*, so create a new KF room before each party so that you start with an empty queue.

 ### Audio Input

-Karaoke Forever does not currently handle audio *input* since there are a wide variety of microphone and audio interface configurations.
-It's recommended to use an audio interface with at least two microphone inputs and connect it to the system running the room's player (see **Player** above).
-This system's audio mixer is responsible for adding effects to voices (optional) and mixing them with the player output (music).
+Karaoke Forever does not handle audio *input* since there are a wide variety of configurations.
+Normally an audio interface with at least two microphone inputs would be connected to the system running the player (see **Player** above).

 ## Getting Started